Time-Coder/Connector/README.md

 * `client.get_file(src_file_path, dest_file_path = None, block = True)`: Get file from remote computer.
     * `src_file_path`: Remote file path you need to get from remote computer.
     * `dest_file_path`: Local file path you need to put the file at.
 If it's `None`, it will put file at current working directory.
     * `block`: If it's `True`, it will block the process until file transfer finished.
 Otherwise this method will immediately return a `Future` object which you can call `done` method on it to check if transfer is finished.
-To see more usage of a `Future` object, please refer to section **User Functions Reference**
+To see more usage of a `Future` object, please refer to [User Functions Reference]()
 * `client.put_file(src_file_path, dest_file_path = None, block = True)`: Put local file to remote computer.
 	* `src_file_path`: Local file path you need to put to remote computer.
 	* `dest_file_path`: Remote computer file path which you need to put file at.
 If it's `None`, it will put file at remote script working directory.
 	* `block`: If it's `True`, it will block the process until file transfer finished.
 Otherwise this method will immediately return a `Future` object which you can call `done` method on it to check if transfer is finished.
-To see more usage of a `Future` object, please refer to section **User Functions Reference**
+To see more usage of a `Future` object, please refer to [User Functions Reference]()
 * `client.get_folder(src_folder_path, dest_folder_path = None, block = True)`: Get folder from remote computer.
 The usage is just like `get_file`.
 * `client.put_folder(src_folder_path, dest_folder_path = None, block = True)`: Put local folder to remote computer.
 The usage is just like `put_file`.
 * `server.put_file_to_all(src_file_path, dest_file_path)`: Put server computer's file `src_file_path` to all connected clients as path `dest_file_path`.